rancher/fleet-docs/docs/rollout.md

 * Fleet creates `BundleDeployments` for clusters in the first partition (for example, `demoRollout`).
 * The rollout proceeds strictly in order, Fleet only moves to the next partition when the current one is considered ready.
 * With `maxUnavailable: 0` and `maxUnavailablePartitions: 0`, Fleet pauses the rollout if any partition is not considered ready.

+The following diagram describes how Fleet handles whether to continue or pause rollout.

 ![A visual asset displaying the partitions about rollout in Fleet](../static/img/partition-fleet-rollout.png)